 CBP must first obtain a Certificate of Origin from the importer.
 Obtaining this Certificate of Origin does not constitute a verification.
-The actual verification is of the exporter or producer, who must provide information beyond the certificate to support the preference claim porter prior to the visit.
+The actual verification is of the exporter or producer, who must provide information beyond the certificate to support the preference claim.